 To celebrate the end of a most momentous year in social media, we’ve gone back and selected five of the year's most significant examples of groundbreaking social marketing campaigns.

-We found the data that shows how awesome these social media marketing campaigns were by using Socialbakers Analytics.
+In 2015, we found the data that shows how awesome these social media marketing campaigns were by using Socialbakers Analytics.

 In March, anticipation was building for Marvel’s follow-up to their 2012 hit, The Avengers.